You'll love this easy Lentil Soup! It's ready in no time - no soaking lentils, and has a delicious flavor with tons of nutrients!

 - Flavorful - the carrots, bay leaves and nutmeg give this soup a delicious flavor!
 A little sweetness from the carrots with a nice savory addition from the bay leaves and nutmeg

 I forgot to include the bay leaves and nutmeg in the picture!
 You can use chicken broth if you don't have vegetable.
 As for the tomatoes, I've used both diced and crushed and they both work well.

 Here's how to make it:

 Super simple!
-Combine carrots, onion and celery in stockpot with a little oil; add broth, tomatoes and bay leaf
+Combine carrots, onion and celery in stockpot with a little oil; add broth, tomatoes, nutmeg and bay leaf

 Bring the soup to a boil so the carrots will get tender.
 Once they're semi-soft, turn the heat to medium-high and add the lentils.
 Cook for 25-30 minutes and serve.

 Add tomatoes and chicken broth..toss in the bay leaves..

 Add in the lentils; allow to cook on medium until they're tender; remove bay leaves and enjoy!